JanneMattila/www/docs/_posts/2025/2025-01-06-mi-and-across-tenants.markdown

 Couple of important parts from the above:

-`AzureADMultipleOrgs` as the `signInAudience` value means that it's multi-tenant app and can be used from other tenants as well.
+`AzureADMultipleOrgs` as the `signInAudience` value means that it's multi-tenant app and can be used by other tenants as well.

 `api://AzureADTokenExchange` is the value for `audiences` that can appear in the external token for Microsoft Entra ID.
 For more information read
 [Overview of federated identity credentials in Microsoft Entra ID](https://learn.microsoft.com/en-us/graph/api/resources/federatedidentitycredentials-overview?view=graph-rest-1.0).

-Here is the managed identity that got created:
+Here is the managed identity that was created:

 {% include imageEmbed.html link="/assets/posts/2025/01/06/mi-across-tenants/umi.png" %}